jstz-dev/jstz/docs/installation.md

 ## Building from Source

-Below are instruction on how to build `jstz` from source.
-Additionally, this section details how to install all the prerequisites needed to build `jstz` from sources.
+Below are instructions on how to build `jstz` from source.
+Additionally, this section covers how to install all the prerequisites needed to build `jstz` from sources.

 ### Cloning the Repository